 We identified the reputation and influence motives as key drivers of moral discourse, then showed how the network structure shapes their interplay, diffusion strengths, and the resulting beliefs and norms of a society or subgroups.
-In Section 4 below, we expand influence-motivated communication, now focusing on a single (P, A) dyad and allowing P to have both less rigid preferences and a richer menu of moral-persuasion devices.

-In the Supplementary Appendix, we conversely expand reputation-motivated argumentation: focusing on a single (A, P) dyad, we allow A to engage in his own search for reasons for behaving one way or the other.
-The mere fact that someone has an excuse then suggests that he perhaps sought one, or more generally "looked into the question" of where e lies in [0, 1]; this, in turn, affects the audience's (P) view of his morality.27 Formally, the probability x that a narrative from F(e) is generated in the first place becomes endogenous and type-dependent.
+In the Supplementary Appendix, we expand reputationmotivated argumentation: focusing on a single (A, P) dyad, we allow A to engage in his own search for reasons for behaving one way or the other.
+The mere fact that someone has an excuse then suggests that he perhaps sought one, or more generally "looked into the question" of where e lies in [0, 1]; this, in turn, affects the audience's (P) view of his morality.28 Formally, the probability x that a narrative from F(e) is generated in the first place becomes endogenous and type-dependent.
 We show that whether v_L or v_H searches more, and thus "how strong" excuses must be to be deemed acceptable -an endogenous moral standard \hat{e} such that invoking $e > \hat{e}$ would be worse than offering no justification -hinges not just on the prior mean $E_F[e]$ but, critically, on the tail uncertainty (option values) in F(e).
 In the process, we establish new results on ranking probability distributions according to upper or lower conditional moments.